rictoc/cloud-computing-project/README.md

 # Project for Cloud Computing course
 M.Sc in Computer Science, Sapienza University of Rome, a.a.
 2021/2022

-The aim of our project will be the creation and deployment of a Deep Learning based web application.
-In particular we want to build an application based on the open-source, pretrained GAN (Generative Adversarial Network ) models presented in the 2021 paper [JoJoGAN: One Shot Face Stylization](https://arxiv.org/abs/2112.11641).
+The aim of our project is the creation and deployment on AWS of an age prediction deep learning based web application using pre-trained models from [FairFace](https://github.com/dchen236/FairFace).

 ## Start the compose stack for development
 ```